szymonjakubiak/simple-neural-net/README.md

 - choosing train & test dataset
 - specifying number of layers and their size
 - define learn rate
-- specifying number of epochs and batch size
+- specifying number of epochs and batch size<br>
 ![Main body](img/main.png)

 ## How does the app look like

-As for now, training progression is displayed in a console every epoch.
+As for now, training progression is displayed in a console every epoch.<br>
 ![Train progression](img/progression.png)

 ## Dataset format